docker/docs/docker-hub/bitbucket.md

 ## Link to your Bitbucket account

-In order to set up an Automated Build of a repository on Bitbucket, you need to link your [Docker Hub](https://hub.docker.com/account/authorized-services/) account to a Bitbucket account.
+To set up an Automated Build of a repository on Bitbucket, you need to link your [Docker Hub](https://hub.docker.com/account/authorized-services/) account to a Bitbucket account.
 This allows the registry to see your Bitbucket repositories.